dongran/Motion-Analysis-and-Editing-using-Hilbert-Huang-Transform/README.md

-# hhtmotion
-Dance motion analysis and editing using hilbert-huang transform
+# Dance motion analysis and editing using hilbert-huang transform

 hhtmotion.m is the main script for matlab.